 Ingredients.
 I went with a Cheddar/Jack blend of shredded cheese, but I think a Swiss or Jarlsberg would work well too.
 I think a Mozzarella might be too bland, but something more potent like a Gouda or Gruyere could be interesting as well.
 These simple recipes are the best recipes for funky cheese–let the funkiness be the star rather than melding strangely with other flavors.

 Mixing the flour and milk in a saucepan.

 Separating the eggs and mixing the yolks into the milk/flour/butter blend.

 Incorporating the cheese–you can see the egg whites and shells in bowls in the background.

 Whipped my egg whites into stiff peaks with a chilled bowl and the stand mixer.

-Folding the egg whites into the cheese mixture–this keeps the egg whits from breaking too much.
+Folding the egg whites into the cheese mixture–this keeps the egg whites from breaking too much.

 Filled my soufflé dish perfectly.
-I put the dish on a quarter sheet pan just in case there’s any spillage, plus it makes it easier to get in and out of the oven.
+I put the dish on a quarter-sized sheet pan just in case there’s any spillage, plus it makes it easier to get in and out of the oven.